 A termination board that connects all lines of the input/output connector to discrete wire connectors is available from Microstar Laboratories.
+See Chapter 7 for a description of the DAP 820 Termination Board.

 The following sections describe the input/output connector pins in greater detail.